wgmo/graphtik/docs/source/plotting.rst

      sys.last_value.jetsam

-The following annotated attributes *might* have meaningfull value on an exception:
+The following annotated attributes *might* have meaningful value on an exception:

 ``network``
    the innermost network owning the failed operation/function